 In an earlier position as manager for the advanced sensor and communications group for Saab Sensis, Kevin oversaw a team of research and development engineers.
 He was the patent administrator: being the point of contact for inventors, helping them to ready their inventions, and working with patent attorneys on office actions, etc. This experience of interfacing with inventors will prove invaluable in Kevin’s new duties of meeting with faculty to understand their research programs; forming interdisciplinary teams to pursue research opportunities; and encouraging UNH’s innovators to pursue patenting.
 Kevin’s strong physics and electrical engineering background gives him the ability to understand the technologies that he manages, while his extensive experience in business and IP will facilitate the licensing, patenting, commercialization, and protection components.

-Kevin will cover innovations coming out of the College of Engineering and Physical Sciences; the Institute for the Study of Earth, Oceans, and Space (including the Marine School); and the InterOperability Laboratory.
-For more information, please contact Kevin at email@example.com or 603-862-5462.
+Kevin will cover innovations coming out of the firstname.lastname@example.org or 603-862-5462.; the (including the ); and the .
+For more information, please contact Kevin at

 Program Support Assistant, UNHInnovation